Writing Fellowship Selection Process

 The FAWC seeks applicants from all backgrounds, and does not discriminate on the basis of race, creed, color, religion, national origin, sex, age, sexual orientation, marital status, ancestry, disability, or HIV status.

-Composition of Juries: The Writing Committee Chair, with the assistance of the Coordinator, and with the advice of Writing Committee members, selects, enlists, and instructs the eight members of the poetry jury and eight members of the fiction jury every year.
+Composition of Juries: The Writing Committee Chair, with the assistance of the Fellowship Director, and with the advice of Writing Committee members, selects, enlists, and instructs the eight members of the poetry jury and eight members of the fiction jury every year.
 Jurors are practicing, accomplished writers, including but not limited to Committee members and former Fellows.
-The Chair, the Coordinator, and the second-year writing Fellows typically serve on the jury in their disciplines.
+The Chair, the Fellowship Director, and the second-year writing Fellows typically serve on the jury in their disciplines.

 First Round: In the first round of jurying, the manuscripts are anonymous.
 Only the manuscripts of applicants who have won the Fellowship in a previous year and declined it may be identified by name in this round.
 Each fiction manuscript is read by two jurors.
 Each poetry manuscript is read by two teams of two jurors each.
 Jury teams choose approximately fifteen percent of the original manuscript pool to hold into the second round.